We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Diabetes symptoms can sometimes turn into an emergency quite quickly and suddenly.
-It is crucial to know the signs and symptoms of an emergency and what to do if one arises.
+Diabetes symptoms can sometimes turn into an emergency quickly and suddenly.
+It is important to know the signs of an emergency and what to do if one arises.

 In the past, diabetes was often fatal, but recent progress in science and medication mean that most people with diabetes can now enjoy a normal lifespan.

 However, the CDC state that diabetes, or complications related to it, is still the seventh most frequent form of death in the U.S., and it was responsible for nearly 25 deaths in every 100,000 in 2016.